affinidi/affinidi-didcomm-dart/README.md

 - Support key types like `P256`, `ED25519` and `SECP256K1` to encrypt and sign messages.

-- Support for various DIDComm Messaging Envelope types.
+- Support for DIDComm Messaging Envelope types.

 - Connect and authenticate with different mediator services that follow the DIDComm Message v2.0 protocol.